-The second and final verse for 1914 is no less metaphorical than the first, but focuses more on chronology than present.
+The second and final verse for ‘1914′ is no less metaphorical than the first but focuses more on chronology than the present.
 If Winter is Owen’s metaphor for the war, then it makes sense for there to be a Spring, Summer, and Autumn as well.
 The descriptive words in the first two lines use more euphony than the rest of the poem; the idea of Spring “blooming” and Summer “blazing” helps to create a positive image of these seasons, which are used to represent times before the War began.
-Autumn continues this trend; it falls “softly,” and is marked by a period of increase.
+Autumn continues this trend; it falls “softly” and is marked by a period of increase.

-The poem ends on a very sad note, one that points out that in the present there is Winter, and there is only Winter, and that the only thing that can be done about it is to prepare for the eventually-coming Spring… but the seeds that are being sown to bring about that spring are made from blood, indicating that in times of war, bloodshed is what begets peace, and that is the reality of 1914.
+The poem ends on a very sad note, one that points out that in the present, there is Winter.
+There is only Winter, and that the only thing that can be done about it is to prepare for the eventual coming Spring.
+Still, the seeds that are being sown to bring about that spring are made from blood, indicating that in times of war, bloodshed is what begets peace, and that is the reality of ‘1914.’

 It should come as no surprise for anyone to learn that Wilfred Owen was an English soldier as well as a poet who served during the First World War between 1915 and 1918.
 Many of the poems he wrote during his life were written during this period and described the conditions and mental status of soldiers in the field.
 Many of his poems, ‘1914′ included, were influenced or edited by Siegfried Sassoon (explore Sassoon’s poems), a fellow poet and soldier of the time.
 Together, the two men used poetry and writing as a means of coping and also as a way of changing public perception of the war.
 At the outbreak of war especially, serving one’s country was a glorious ambition, one that countless young men were eager to partake in.
 No one truly understood the nightmarish terror that was trench warfare until they were actually fighting, at which point it was too late.